ANN AUBREY has 30+ years of experience as a writer and editor, including fiction, nonfiction, memoirs, and university academic books.

 After obtaining her MA in English Literature and MFA in Creative Writing/Fiction, she began a career as a technical writer, first in geophysics and geology, and later in information technology.
-Eventually going freelance, she continued her technical writing, and transitioned into journalism, working as Associate Editor/Editor of the Catholic newspaper of San Diego.
+Eventually going freelance, she continued her writing and transitioned into journalism, working as Associate Editor/Editor of the Catholic newspaper of San Diego.

 Titles of Books Edited: Developmental